Screen and Print Options

 Allows you to specify that the size of bell pictures varies with the bell number, from the smallest being the treble to the largest being the tenor.
 This can help you pick out the treble during ringing, particularly on higher numbers of bells.
 It applies only for bell pictures arranged in a circle (ie square pictures, rather than tall pictures of ropes etc).

-Long Bell Pictures Shown in a Line / in a Circle
+Moving Ringers/Ropes Shown in a Crescent/ in a Line

 Large font for blue line